rinafumoto/FluidSimulation/README.md

 ## Implementation Details

-Background research, basic algorithms and implementation for this project can be found in my [CGIT Techniques Report](docs/CGI_Techniques_Report.pdf).
+Background research, basic algorithms and implementation for this project can be found in my [Report](docs/FluidSimulation.pdf).
 The details of the implementation are described below.
 The equations mentioned in the descriptions are referred from the report.

 ### Class Diagram